Last Updated on November 26, 2024

 You consider yourself a neurotypical person, but there are strange people in your environment

-and at the same time you do not belong to those who scoff at Aspie.
+and at the same time you do not belong to those who scoff at Aspies.
 By understanding the problems of Aspies, you begin to communicate with them in a different way – and benefit from it.
 You can find a completely different person under the outwardly “strange” or inconspicuous shell – devoted, sensitive, thinking.
 In a world of lies and virtual reality, Aspies are often the people you can lean on.

 You have a “strange” and “difficult” child and you want to understand if he is autistic